 A skin type that never burns.

-We know that the sun provides us with the vitamin D we need, and some of us can't avoid surfing and going to the beach during the summer holidays.
+We know that the sun provides us with the vitamin D we need and some of us can't avoid surfing and go to the beach during the summer holidays.

 But the sun kills silently, and we must defend our skins from the star's invisible strikes.

-To protect your skin from the harmful UVA and UVB rays, you should limit your exposure to sunlight, use appropriate sunscreen, wear polarized sunglasses, hats, and protective clothing.
+To protect your skin from harmful UVA and UVB rays, limit your exposure to sunlight, use appropriate sunscreen, and wear polarized sunglasses, hats, and protective clothing.